2014-2015 CCI Board of Directors

 Air Force Medical Operations Agency, San Antonio, TX

 Marie Paulson, MS, BSN, RN, CNOR, is a member of the Board of Directors and a member of the Finance Committee with CCI.
 She is currently the Regional Director of Perioperative Services for the Southern California Region of Kaiser Permanente in Pasadena, California.
 Marie has over 36 years of nursing experiences in which 35 of those years are in Perioperative nursing.
-The majority of those Perioperative years were spent as a Perioperative Educator and Director in both main hospital operating rooms and in the Ambulatory Specialty of Perioperative surgery.
-She has a certification in Health Science Education as a teacher for California community colleges in which Marie has taught Perioperative Nursing for over 13 years.
+The majority of those Perioperative years were spent as a Perioperative Director and Educator in both main hospital operating rooms and in the Ambulatory Specialty of Perioperative surgery.
+She has a certification in Health Science Education as a teacher for California community colleges in which Marie has taught Perioperative Nursing for over 15 years.
 Marie is a member of AORN, ACNL, and AONE.
 She has participated on volunteer committees with both AORN and CCI.
-Marie has worked with CCI several times over the years as a CNOR test development committee member, as well as a proponent of CCI’s Certificate Program for Surgical Services Management.
+Marie has worked with CCI several times over the years as a CNOR test development & Item review committee member, Surgical Services Management job analysis committee member, as well as a proponent of CCI’s Certificate Program for Surgical Services Management.

-Michael Villaire, MSLM, serves on the CCI Board as the Public Member and Secretary-Treasurer.
-Michael is Chief Operating Officer for the Institute for Healthcare Advancement (IHA), a nonprofit healthcare public charity whose mission is to empower people to better health.
-Among his responsibilities, Michael leads IHA’s health literacy initiatives.
-He produces its annual continuing education conference, serves as a lead consultant in health literacy, and oversees the “What To Do for Health” self help health book series, all written at a 3rd to 5th grade reading level.
+Michael Villaire, MSLM, serves on the CCI Board as the Public Member.
+Michael is Chief Executive Officer for the Institute for Healthcare Advancement (IHA), a nonprofit healthcare public charity whose mission is to empower people to better health.
+Michael leads IHA’s health literacy initiatives.
+He produces its annual continuing education conference, serves as a lead consultant in health literacy, and oversees the “What To Do for Health” self-help health book series, all written at a 3rd to 5th grade reading level.
 He is co-author of the textbook, Health Literacy in Primary Care: A Clinician’s Guide and the easy-to-read book, What To Do When Your Child is Heavy.
 Michael is adjunct faculty at Brandman University, where he teaches an online master’s course in health literacy.
 His background includes 20 years as managing editor for various peer-reviewed medical and nursing journals.
-He earned bachelor degrees in English and Communications from Western Michigan University, and a master’s degree in Organizational Leadership and Management from the University of La Verne.
+He earned bachelor’s degrees in English and Communications from Western Michigan University, and a master’s degree in Organizational Leadership and Management from the University of La Verne.

-Theodore (Ted) Walker, MSN, RN, A-CNS, BC, CNOR, CPPS works as a Lt Col in the USAF and is currently assigned to Air Force Medical Operations Agency in San Antonio, TX.
-He is the Chief, Air Force Patient Safety, working closely with all aspects of perioperative nursing.
-He manages a patient safety program with 90 staff in 75 hospitals and clinics throughout the world.
-His focus is in the development of collegial teams and believes that through the strong bonds of trust and teamwork in all levels of the perioperative patient’s care, we are able to preserve the safety of our patients.
-He is a Certified Adult Clinical Nurse Specialist, having graduated from the Uniformed Services University for the Health Sciences as a Perioperative Clinical Nurse Specialist.
-Prior to this, Ted has held positions as Staff Nurse Operating Room, Operations Officer Operating Room, and Instructor/Course Supervisor Nursing Service Management (NSM)/NSM –Air Reserve Component.
-Having served on active duty for over 22 years, he looks forward to continuing this service and giving our Airmen, Sailors, and Soldiers the best perioperative care in the world.
+Theodore (Ted) Walker, MSN, RN, A-CNS, BC, CNOR, CPPS works as a Lt Col in the USAF and is currently the Chief, Air Force Patient Safety assigned to Air Force Medical Operations Agency in San Antonio, TX.
+He works closely with all aspects of perioperative nursing to ensure patient centered care remains a top priority in the military medical services.
+Ted manages a patient safety program with 96 contract staff in 75 hospitals and clinics throughout the world.
+His focus is in the development of collegial teams and believes that through the strong bonds of trust and teamwork at all levels of the perioperative patient’s care, we are able to preserve the safety of our patients.
+Having graduated from the Uniformed Services University for the Health Sciences as a Perioperative Clinical Nurse Specialist, he earned the Certified Adult Clinical Nurse Specialist in 2007 Ted has served on active duty for over 22 years and has held positions as a Perioperative Clinical Nurse Specialist, Staff Nurse Operating Room, Operations Officer Operating Room, Instructor/Course Supervisor Nursing Service Management (NSM)/NSM –Air Reserve Component.
+He looks forward to continued service to our country and giving our Airmen, Sailors, and Soldiers the best perioperative care in the world.